omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 What this means is that in each market you're competing in, you'll use data to determine the salary ranges.
 You'll use the distribution of salaries to determine what to set the salaries you offer.

 For companies that are not geo-based, this means you're competing in a global market.
 Many geo-blind and geo-balanced companies don't attempt to compete in expensive markets like San Francisco, because that means they're paying a very high rate for employees everywhere.

+## Pay tradeoffs

+Compensation is a set of tradeoffs that companies make.
+They have to juggle business needs, market conditions, the employee experience, and growth and performance management.

+For example, a company can offer a higher salary, but not promote its employees as quickly.
+Or it can choose to give more money for promotions, but not be able to hire as many people.

+And, of course, each company chooses what budget to make available for hiring and promotions.

+These factors are invisible to most people.
+But they explain why you see things like a low promotion budget, but rapid hiring.
+They're optimizing to bring more people in.
+But trading that off against future employee turnover.

 ## Equity